 Travelling abroad is an exciting activity that millions undertake each and every year.
 Whether embarking on beach holidays or jetting off for city breaks, every holiday type comes with its joys but unfortunately, they come with risks too.
 When we fly to exotic places abroad, the last thing on our mind is the emergencies we could find ourselves in, and it’s for this reason that thousands are unprepared for emergencies while away.
+In some cases where a disabled individual requires mobility scooters, for instance, it can get to a point where the situation just feels out of control.
 To help you out, we’ve pulled together five tips to help you deal with and prepare for emergencies while abroad.

 Have An Emergency Fund

 Experiencing a sudden shortfall of funds while abroad could be attributed to a host of different causes, and most are likely to be out of your control.
 Whether through theft, loss or another emergency that demands more money than you might have with you, getting the cash you need quickly can seem impossible.
 Instant loans may be available online to bridge the financial shortfall in emergencies, such as an unexpected medical bill if you’re injured.
 Here you can get the money you need almost instantaneously and instant loans often come with repayment periods of up to three months.

 Knowledge is everything when it comes to travelling, and you can never be too well prepared.
 Knowing the area to the best of your ability, taking note of government warnings before and during your break, and making yourself aware of local culture are all key ways to ensure that you stay in the know and remain safe while travelling.

 Make Sure You Have The Number For Your Embassy